Roger Neilson: Lemieux 'hit' controversy

 The peak and valley of Neilson's stay with the Rangers came in the 1991–92 season, when they captured the Presidents' Trophy with the best record in the league.
 The Rangers entered the playoffs as prohibitive favorites to win their first Stanley Cup since 1940, only to be eliminated by the Pittsburgh Penguins in six games in the Patrick Division finals.

-Neilson's reputation as a so-called old school coach was put on a microscope in Game 2 of the series, when Rangers player Adam Graves fractured the left wrist of Penguins superstar Mario Lemieux with a two-handed baseball swing of his stick.
+Neilson's reputation as a so-called old school coach was put under a microscope in Game 2 of the series, when Rangers player Adam Graves fractured the left metacarpal bone of Penguins superstar Mario Lemieux with a two-handed baseball swing of his stick.
 Graves stated that he was swinging on the glove to loosen his grip on the stick to deal with the puck, which reflected Neilson's belief for one to go for the hands.
+Neilson later said he did not see the incident, although it happened in front of his team's benches.

-'Yes, no question about it.
+"Yes, no question about it.
 I kill penalties, too.
 I hit the gloves, also, once in a while.
 But to take a swing like he did ... that certainly came from the coach."
 Lemieux said after the injury.
 He added, "Certainly a contract was on me that game.
 I'm not saying Roger Neilson told Graves to go after me, but he told his players to go after me."

-Graves was assessed only a minor penalty on the play and allowed to take part in Game 3, in which he scored the first goal of a 6–5 overtime victory.
-After he was suspended for the remainder of the series as a result of a league hearing, the well-motivated Penguins rallied to win their next seven games, the series and the Stanley Cup Finals.
-The Rangers did not win the Stanley Cup until after switching coaches in 1994.
+Graves was assessed only a two-minute minor penalty on the play.
+He was allowed to play in Game 3, in which he scored the first goal of a 6–5 overtime victory.
+Two days after the incident, at the league's disciplinary hearing, it decided to suspend Graves four games.
+The Penguins rallied to win their next seven games, the series, and the Stanley Cup Finals.